xingduoweiyun/ieclub/README.md

 ## Guide:
 QQ group for free communication!
 GITHub website for uploading resources!
 GitHub discussion field for uploading and sharing something valuable!
+Anyone interested in contributing and commenting on IE club can contact the group founder via QQ!
+Thank you for reading！